 In 2010 I took up a voluntary counselling placement where I started an accreditation with Alcohol Focus Scotland.
 This led to some additional training to enable me to work with Children and Young People.

 I completed a Post-Graduate Diploma in Person-Centred Counselling in 2015 and around this time developed an interest in Online Counselling.
 Having had a very positive experience myself of Online Counselling, and also a desire to reach out to those who may struggle to access face-to-face counselling, I went on to acquire specialist training in this area.

 I am currently running my own private counselling practice for adults and young people and have recently completed my BACP Accreditation which is a thorough assessment process and demonstrates a high standard of practice.
-I feel very passionate about my work and find it a true privilege to work and be alongside people and share in their very personal and unique life journeys.
+I feel very passionate about my work and find it a true privilege to work with people and share in their very personal and unique life journeys.